Beware of “Pay-For-Delay” Settlements

 Settlements such as these have become known as pay-for-delay settlements, or reverse payments, because the patent originator pays the entity accused of infringement to settle the dispute, the opposite of what normally happens in patent litigation settlements.

-Read the full atricle HERE here as Philippa Dewey, Candidate Attorney in our trademaks department, bring you two case examples and looks to Federal Trade Commission (FTC) in the US and the European Commission as they argue their rights.
+Read the full article here.
+Philippa Dewey in our trademaks department, brings you two case examples and looks to the Federal Trade Commission (FTC) in the US and the European Commission as they argue their rights.